Technology at USCA...

 Setup your new email addresses as soon as possible!
 USCA students share Office 365 servers with the campus faculty and staff.
 Unlike other USC-system campuses you should not use the Columbia-campus provided email addresses using @email.sc.edu.
 That means you'll need to sign into your new email account before you arrive on campus.
 You'll sign into email with your PacerStudent password instead of your Blackboard password.
 For more info check out the Switch Accounts page.

-5 GHz wireless adapters are required in residence halls and work best across the rest of campus offering a greatly improved connection.
+5 GHz wireless adapters are needed for best results in residence halls and work best across the rest of campus offering a greatly improved connection.
 If you're buying a new computer or wireless adapter be sure it supports connecting to wi-fi at 5GHz (your sales person should be able to assist you with this).
 5GHz adapters offer a much more stable connection resulting in vastly improved performance on the campus wi-fi over older 2.4GHz adapter connections.
-Residence halls at USCA will be exclusively 5GHz by Fall of 2015.
+Residence halls at USCA were upgraded to new 5GHz access points during summer 2016.
 Most laptops and devices purchased in the last 5 years will already be able to use this new technology.
-Devices which don't will need a USB wi-fi adapter to connect to the 5GHz wi-fi.
+Devices which don't can be upgraded with a USB wi-fi adapter to connect to the 5GHz wi-fi.

 Appointments available all year!
 Instead of waiting until classes start, stop by any time for assistance!
 To ensure someone will be here to help you quickly, be sure to call or email for an appointment.
 We'll sit down with you in the lab or one of our offices, walk you through setup of all your accounts and devices, and answer any questions you might have about technology on campus.